NickSkier/ncolors/README.md

-Display ncurses color palette with representative numbers for each color.
+Display ncurses color palette with representative numbers for each color or display custom color using rgb values.

 Usage:
 ```bash